-- Ensure that 24772-1 is submitted for DIS ballot. - Pursue free availability for 24772-1 - Ensure that project titles and document titles are as documented in this report.
+- Renew the convenor, Stephen Michell for another three (3) years, or name a new convenor. - Ensure that 24772-1 is submitted for FDIS ballot. - Pursue free availability for 24772-1 - Ensure that project titles and document titles are as documented in this report.